ETCDanceology/Danceology-Documentation/docs/ml/installation.md

 ---
-title: Danceology-ML Installation
+title: ML Installation
 ---

-# Danceology-ML Installation
+# ML Installation
 ## Overview
 This document provides the details on how to install and set up a development environment for the Python-based/ML component of the Danceology project.
 All of the following documentation will assume a certain amount of familiarity with [Python](https://www.python.org/) and [Git/GitHub](https://docs.github.com/en) technologies.